ShagunMishra/cpp_basics/README.md

 5. BASICSAL2 : to print net amount as per given condition when basic salary is get inputed
 6. BINARY    : program to print binary number of the given number
 7. CALCULATOR: if_else DMAS calculator
+8. CONE      : to find area and volume of cone
+9.